Development approvals for solar

 a) Position solar panels where they will have minimal visual impact

-Suggested solar panel positions include on rear additions, secondary wings or outbuildings, in roof valleys or behind parapets.
+The following are suggested solar panel positions which include on rear additions, secondary wings or outbuildings, in roof valleys or behind parapets.
 Panels should not detract from the setting of the building.

-b) Solar panels should be parallel or at minimal projection from the roof plane (no greater than 0.5m)
+b) Solar panels should be parallel or at minimal projection from the roof plane (no greater than 500mm)